Getting your Trinity Audio player ready...

 “Let’s do it your way.”
 I reluctantly flashed a smile.

-“Thanks, Mr. Shulenmeyers.
-Sorry about making you miss the golf game.”
+“Thanks.
+Sorry about the golf game.”

 But up ahead, he stood—The Nameless One—waiting at the end of the archway.
 A bright light behind him made his silhouette loom large.

-My tormentors had to be his groupies.
-He orchestrated that freakshow.
-I’d had enough!
 I stilled the energy inside, balled my fists, and barreled down the path to trouble.

 “That’s crazy.
 You did what?
+Yes!
 Finally, payback!”

 Nate, the self-asserted alpha of our role-playing group, sharply squinted his eyes as he slurped from his gas station foam cup.
 Yet, despite his alpha-male status, he exuded the curiosity of a teenage courtier soaking in the spilled tea of the day.